 Considered by many as a “Voice of Reason and an Advocate for those who cannot speak up for themselves,” Dr. Delarious O. Stewart has dedicated his life to fighting for a fair and just society.

 Dr. Stewart earned a bachelor’s degree in Journalism and Speech Communication, along with master’s degrees in counseling and educational leadership, all from Southern University and A&M College.
 He earned a specialist in school psychology from the University of Louisiana at Monroe.
 He also earned a specialist in education in special education and a Doctor of Education degree in educational psychology with a concentration in child development and a cognate in statistics from Jackson State University.

 For more than twelve years, he has been providing a full range of mental health and psychological services, including screening, cognitive, personality, behavioral, psychosocial and psychoeducational assessment, designing remedial educational programs, individual and group counseling with staff, parents, and outside agencies as appropriate.
-Dr. Stewart’s experience has afforded him the opportunity to effectively work as a member of the multi-disciplinary team to determine the address the needs of the client.
+Dr. Stewart’s experience has afforded him the opportunity to effectively work as a member of the multi-disciplinary teams to determine and address the needs of the students and clients.

-For more than 15 years, he has worked in Mississippi as a leader school improvement, curriculum and instruction, student support services and special education.
-He has also worked as a full-time and adjunct faculty member in the areas of counseling, psychology and educational leadership.
+For more than 15 years, he worked in Mississippi as a leader in school improvement, curriculum and instruction, student support services and special education.
+He has also worked as a full-time and adjunct faculty member in the areas of counseling, psychology special education and educational leadership.

 He has published academic and popular culture articles in the areas of adolescent behavior, special education, teaching Black boys to read, school discipline and dyslexia.
 He served as a faculty research affiliate in the Urban Education Collaborative at the University of North Carolina at Charlotte.